 When it comes to electricity plans, bigger is not always better.
 While energy retailers have been using big discounts to attract new customers for years, it seems the tide is slowly turning, with most now promoting plans with no discounts to entice consumers to switch.

 Confused?
 It’s understandable.
-Especially when you consider that some 0% discount electricity plans are now working out much cheaper than plans with up to 30% off – even when both plans come from the same retailer!
-How can one plan with no discount be cheaper than one with 30% off when both come from the same provider?
+Especially when you consider that some 0% discount electricity plans are now working out much cheaper than plans with large conditional discounts – even when both plans come from the same retailer!
+How can one plan with no discount be cheaper than one with a 20% conditional discount when both come from the same provider?
 It’s easy really – it’s called marketing.

 Compare Electricity Plans

 Which energy providers offer plans with no discounts?

 - Amaysim Energy

 - Click Energy

 - Elysian Energy

 - GloBird Energy